-The GASB issued Statement No. 82, Pension Issues - An Amendment of GASB Statements No. 67, No. 68, and No. 73.
+The Agency adopted GASB Statement No. 82 (Statement No. 82), Pension Issues - An Amendment of GASB Statements No. 67, No. 68, and No. 73, effective July 1, 2016.
 This statement addresses certain issues that have been raised with respect to Statements No. 67, Financial Reporting for Pension Plans, No. 68, Accounting and Financial Reporting for Pensions (Statement No. 68), and No. 73, Accounting and Financial Reporting for Pensions and Related Assets That Are Not within the Scope of GASB Statement 68, and Amendments to Certain Provisions of GASB Statements 67 and 68.
-The requirements of this statement are effective for reporting periods beginning after June 15, 2016.
-The Agency is currently evaluating the impact that this statement will have on its financial statements.
+This statement did not have a material effect on the Agency's financial statements.